-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Amazon's overall score of 35.83 (as at 07/31/2020) is pretty weak – landing it in it in the 64th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Amazon's overall score of 33.42 (as at 12/31/2018) is nothing to write home about – landing it in it in the 52nd percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Amazon is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).